A Vision for Trustworthy, Fair, and Efficient Socio-Technical Control using Karma Economies: Dynamic Resource Allocation under Maximum Long-Run Nash Welfare (MLNW)

 \section{Dynamic Resource Allocation under Maximum Long-Run Nash Welfare (MLNW)}

-This is the first of two sections that introduce the machinery for operationalizing our vision for trustworthy, fair, and efficient socio-techical control.
-We formally introduce \emph{dynamic resource allocation problems} (Section~\ref{sec:problem-formulation}); before taking a centralized view on \emph{Maximum Long-Run Nash Welfare (MLNW)} solutions to highlight their fairness and efficiency properties (Section~\ref{sec:max-Nash-welfare}).
-Then, in the subsequent Section~\ref{sec:karma}, we show that MLNW can be attained in a decentralized and trustworthy manner using karma economies.
+In this section we formally introduce \emph{dynamic resource allocation problems} (Section~\ref{sec:problem-formulation}) and then we take a centralized view on \emph{Maximum Long-Run Nash Welfare (MLNW)} solutions to highlight their fairness and efficiency properties (Section~\ref{sec:max-Nash-welfare}).